Hulhumalé: History

 Reclamation of Hulhumalé began on October 16, 1997, on the Hulhulé-Farukolhufushi lagoon 1.3 km off the northwest coast of Malé.
 Initial reclamation (or Phase I), consisting of 45% of land mass, 188 ha, was carried out by the Ministry of Construction and Public Works (MCPW) at a cost of USD 11 million.
-The project was then continued by a Belgian Joint Venture Company, International Port Engineering and Management (IPEM) and Dredging International (DI) costing an estimated USD 21 million.
+The project was then continued by a Belgian Joint Venture Company, International Port Engineering and Management (IPEM) and Dredging International (DI) costing an estimated US$21 million.
 All the works involving reclamation and coastal structure development covered in Phase I were completed by June 2002, and 1,000 residents moved to the island in 2004.
 In the next phase of reclamation, completed in 2015, 244 ha were added; and, by the end of 2019, there were more than 50,000 residents.